 and to secure justice and fair treatment to all..."

-your voice to let President Trump and your Members in Congress know that
+lowest in U.S. history.
+Raise your voice to let President Trump know that his

 Dear [Decision Maker],

 I strongly support our country's refugee resettlement program and oppose cuts in the number of refugees allowed to resettle in the United States.
 We have benefited when America lived up to its ideals as a haven for victims of persecution and we have felt the pain and loss when our government tragically failed those ideals.
 Restricting admission of foreigners from war-torn countries will not make us safer -- instead, it will fuel recruitment to terrorist organizations, including ISIS.
 Families will continue to be torn apart, instead of brought together.
 The world is facing the worst refugee crisis since World War II.
 Capping the number of refugees allowed into the U.S. at 45,000 in FY18 will deprive refugees of hope, safety, and the opportunity to restart their lives.
 For decades, the United States has successfully and proudly resettled refugees fleeing war, violence, and persecution.
 Each of these refugees has been selected and thoroughly vetted.
 In fact, refugees are the most thoroughly vetted immigrants in the United States, undergoing biographic and biometric checks, medical screenings, forensic document testing, and in-person interviews.
 As an American citizen who believes in freedom and inclusivity, I strongly urge you to increase the number of refugees permitted to resettle in the U.S. during FY18 to 75,000 and continue America's bipartisan, historic commitment to welcoming the stranger.

 Sincerely,[Your Name] [Your Address] [City, State ZIP]